Action on invasive species in Calderdale

 Managing invasive species

-Managing invasive species is an important part of reducing flood risk and creating a more biodiverse Calderdale.
+Managing invasive species is crucial for reducing flood risk and creating a more biodiverse Calderdale.

-Himalayan balsam and Japanese knotweed dieback over autumn and winter and leave the earth bare.
-This means rainwater flows more quickly over the ground, increasing the risk of flooding.
-Removing invasives allows our beautiful native species to revegetate and thrive, ensuring that the land is covered all year round.
-This helps to slow the rainwater down on its journey to the river and stop soil from being washed away.
+Himalayan balsam and Japanese knotweed die back in autumn and winter, leaving the ground bare.
+This allows rainwater to flow more quickly over the surface, increasing the risk of flooding.
+Removing these invasive species lets our beautiful native plants regrow and thrive, ensuring the land is covered year-round.
+This helps slow down rainwater on its way to the river and prevents soil erosion.

 A sign that reads 'Attention, invasive plant, Japanese Knotweed'